-^{1.} The Group has adopted International Financial Reporting Standards (IFRS) from FY2015 in place of accounting principles generally accepted in Japan (JGAAP) for its consolidated financial statements, and the date of transition to IFRS is April 1, 2013.
+^{1.} The Group has adopted International Financial Reporting Standards (IFRS) from FY2015 in place of accounting principles generally accepted in Japan (JGAAP) for its consolidated financial statements.
+Financial figures for FY2014 have been restated to conform to IFRS.

-^{2.} U.S. dollar amounts in this annual report are translated from Japanese yen, for convenience only, at the rate of ¥112.19 = US\$1.
+^{2.} U.S. dollar amounts in this annual report are translated from Japanese yen, for convenience only, at the rate of ¥106.24 = US\$1.